-The theory behind mass marketing is that you want to “get your name out there”.
-I’m not really sure exactly where “there” is or what’s supposed to happen when your name arrives “there”.
-Regardless the theory is that if you broadcast your message enough times, you’ll by chance get an audience with your prospects and some percentage of them will buy from you.
+The theory behind branding is that you want to “get your name out there”.
+So, if you broadcast your message enough times, you’ll by chance get an audience with your prospects and some percentage of them will buy from you.

 If that sounds a lot like our disoriented archer, flailing about in the fog, shooting his arrows in random directions and hoping for the best, then you’d be right.

 You might be thinking – if he just shoots enough arrows in all directions, surely he’s bound to hit his target.
 Right?

 Maybe, but for small to medium-sized businesses at least, that’s the stupid way of marketing because they’ll never have enough arrows (i.e., money) to hit their target enough times to get a good return on their investment.

 So to restate the obvious another way: how you invest your advertising dollars affects your profits and business success.

 If you’ve been trying to do branding with limited success, uncle Abe would likely tell you your current marketing strategy is not necessarily wrong but that doesn’t mean that it’s right.

 Let’s take a look at a smarter way of doing it.

 THE VISIBLE TARGET TECHNIQUE IS A PAINLESS WAY TO ATTRACT HIGH-QUALITY PROSPECTS

 That’s why you need the Visible Target Technique.